CITIZENS FOR CHOICE PUBLIC POLICY ADVOCACY – 2021

-The onslaught of policy challenges to reproductive health and justice in recent years has grown to even more dangerous levels in 2019.
-Challenges come in the form of regulatory changes to federal programs and policies that aim to reduce access to sexual and reproductive healthcare; state laws restricting access to abortion and birth control; and the failure of our highest court, the U.S. Supreme Court, to exercise its historic role in protecting reproductive rights against such challenges.
+We continue to face public policy challenges to reproductive health and justice in 2021, even as our nation continues to deal with the COVID-19 pandemic.
+Especially acute challenges come from state laws restricting access to abortion and birth control; and the repeated failures of our highest court, the U.S. Supreme Court, to exercise its historic role in protecting reproductive rights against such challenges.

 We occasionally ask that our supporters join in our advocacy, by contacting policy makers on specific measures.
-Thank you to all who take action to help make a difference, advancing reproductive health and rights and the cause of reproductive justice for us all.
+Please consider taking such actions when prompted by our social media posts.
+You would be making a difference, advancing reproductive health and rights and furthering our goal of making reproductive justice a lived reality for us all.

 Elaine L. Sierra, Esq.